A smoothness criterion for complex spaces in terms of differential forms: Introduction

-In view of Theorem~\ref{main}, the Lipman-Zariski conjecture follows for spaces $X$ such that $\tOm_X^1 \simeq \omega_X^1$.
-In general, $\tOm_X^1 \subsetneq \omega_X^1$ and the quotient $\omega_X^1/\tOm_X^1$ is related to the $s^{(1)}$-invariant, see \cite{Yau}, of isolated singularities.
-However, Flenner's result, \cite{Flenner}, implies that $\tOm_X^1 =\omega_X^1$ if $X$ is normal and $\text{codim}_X X_{\sing} \geq 3$.
-If $X$ has klt singularities, then $\tOm_X^1 =\omega_X^1$ as well, see \cite{GKKP}.
-Moreover, Pinkham and Wahl have shown that this equality also holds if $X$ is a surface with rational singularities, see, \eg \cite[Appendix]{Pinkham}, cf.\ also \cite{Wahl}.
+Obviously, Theorem~\ref{main} generalizes the classical smoothness criterion: if the sheaf of K\"ahler differentials $\Om_X^1$ or the strongly holomorphic 1-forms $\Om_X^1/\tor$ is locally free, then $X$ is smooth.
+It is a well-known problem whether there is a smoothness criterion in terms of the sheaf $\omega_X^1$ introduced by Barlet, \cite[Section 1]{Barlet}. $\omega_X^1$ may be defined as the sheaf of $\debar$-closed currents on $X$ modulo the $\debar$-closed currents with support in the singular set $X_\sing$, \cf \cite[Prop.~4]{Barlet}.
+Sections of $\omega_X^1$ over $U\setminus A$, where $U\subset X$ is open and $A\subset U$ is an analytic set with $\text{codim}_U A\geq 2$, extend across $A$ and, moreover, $\omega_X^1$ is always torsion free, see \cite[Section 1]{Barlet}.
+It follows that $\omega_X^1$ is reflexive if $X$ is normal, see \cite[Section 2]{Barlet}.
+In view of Theorem~\ref{main}, a smoothness criterion in terms of $\omega^1_X$ follows for spaces $X$ such that $\tOm_X^1 \simeq \omega_X^1$.
+In general, $\tOm_X^1 \subsetneq \omega_X^1$ and the quotient $\omega_X^1/\tOm_X^1$ is related to the $s^{(1)}$-invariant of isolated singularities, see \cite{Yau}.
+However, Flenner's main result in \cite{Flenner} implies that $\tOm_X^1$ is reflexive if $X$ is normal and $\text{codim}_X X_{\sing} \geq 3$.
+If $X$ has klt singularities, then $\tOm_X^1$ is reflexive as well, see \cite[Theorem 1.4]{GKKP}.
+In both cases, we obtain that $\tOm_X^1 =\omega_X^1$ since on a normal space a reflexive sheaf is uniquely determined by its restriction to the regular part.
+Moreover, Pinkham and Wahl have shown that this equality also holds if $X$ is a surface with rational singularities, see, see \cite[Appendix]{Pinkham} (cf.\ also \cite[\S\- 4--5]{Wahl}).
 We remark that this last result does not hold in general in positive characteristic.
-Inspired by Pinkham, \cite[Proposition~1, Appendix]{Pinkham}, we get a sufficient cohomological condition ensuring the equality $\tOm_X^1 =\omega_X^1$, see Proposition \ref{pro:pinkham} below, and we conclude the following corollary of Theorem~\ref{main}.
+Inspired by Pinkham, \cite[Prop.~1, Appendix]{Pinkham}, we get a sufficient cohomological condition ensuring the equality $\tOm_X^1 =\omega_X^1$, see Proposition \ref{pro:pinkham} below, and we conclude the following corollary of Theorem~\ref{main}.

 \begin{corollary} Let $X$ be a reduced Stein space and $M\to X$ a resolution of singularities with exceptional divisor $E$ having normal crossings.
-If $\omega_X^1$ is locally free and $H_E^1(\Om_M^1(\log E)(-E))=0$, then $X$ is smooth. \end{corollary}
+If $\omega_X^1$ is locally free and $H_E^1(\Om_M^1(\log E)\otimes\sO(-E))=0$, then $X$ is smooth. \end{corollary}

+In Corollary \ref{cor:for_the_referee} below, we collect all cases discussed in this note where the local freeness of $\omega_X^1$ implies $X$ is smooth.